Men

 Breaking gender stereotypes, supporting and encouraging regular screenings, normalising men's health in conversation, prioritising emotional health, creating a network of supportive friends, and engaging in hobbies and physical exercise can all go a long way to end the male health crisis.

-Find further information on men's health including men living with disabilities, the men’s rights movement, self-help, men's research, and much more.
+Explore more information on men's health including resources on men living with disabilities, the men's rights movement, self-help, men's research, and much more.

 Gay Rights - From Silence to Celebration

-The fight for gay liberation began in the 1920’s which marked the beginning of the gay civil rights movement and the shift towards equality for the LGBTQI+ community.
-Homosexuality, once incorrectly considered a form of illness, is now celebrated annually around the world in pride parades, marches, memorials, and concerts.
+The fight for gay liberation began in the 1920s, marking the beginning of the gay civil rights movement and the shift towards equality for the LGBTQI+ community.
+Homosexuality was once incorrectly considered a form of illness but now is celebrated annually around the world in pride parades, marches, memorials, and concerts.

-The U.S. recorded its first gay marriage in 1971 and same-sex marriage is now legal in 35 countries.
-Hate crimes against homosexuals in many states became punishable by law, discrimination policies and equality laws have been adapted to include sexual orientation, and a huge shift in attitudes has created a much more open minded and accepting society regarding members of the gay community.
+The U.S. recorded its first gay marriage in 1971, and same-sex marriage is now legal in 38 countries.
+Hate crimes against homosexuals in many states became punishable by law, discrimination policies and equality laws have been adapted to include sexual orientation, and a huge shift in attitudes has created a much more open-minded and accepting society regarding members of the gay community.

-Despite these huge milestones, gay rights are still violated everyday around the world.
-There are 11 countries where same sex relations are punishable by death.
-Many jurisdictions specifically criminalise sex between men.
-Conversion therapy is still practiced in many parts of the world, even in parts of the U.S. Russia is just one example of a country where members of the LGBTQI+ community face significant challenges.
+Despite these huge milestones, gay rights are still violated every day around the world.
+Homosexuality is still criminalised in 64 countries, and there are 11 countries where same-sex relations are punishable by death.
+Conversion therapy is still practised in many parts of the world, even in parts of the U.S. Russia is just one example of a country where members of the LGBTQI+ community face significant challenges.
 The majority of Russians hold strong views against homosexuality and support laws which actively discriminate against them.

 Challenging Toxic Masculinity - Redefining Strength

-Toxic masculinity is created by harmful male stereotypes, it fosters a culture of dominance, aggression, misogyny, and homophobia.
+Harmful male stereotypes create toxic masculinity.
+It fosters a culture of dominance, aggression, misogyny, and homophobia.
 These extreme masculine traits are damaging to men, women, and society overall.

 Young men who conform to patriarchal notions of manhood are much more likely to not only harm others around them, but to harm themselves as well.
 It is a well-documented risk factor in domestic violence, male-to-male violence, sexism, sexual assault, and male privilege.

-New modern masculine expectations have resulted in the embrace of diversity and inclusivity and redefined what it means to be masculine.
-Ideas of masculinity are evolving from men who were once defined by their salary and size of their biceps, to men who are able to care, communicate, express emotion, and to connect with others.
+New expectations of modern masculinity have redefined what it means to be masculine.
+Ideas of masculinity are evolving from men who were once defined by their salary and the size of their biceps to men who are able to care, communicate, express emotion, and connect with others.

 Positive masculinity demands an end to the ‘boys don’t cry’ culture.
 Being told to ‘man up’ no longer means suppressing your emotions and appearing tough.
-Education plays an important role in raising boys to be respectful, well-rounded, and feminist men.
+Education plays an essential role in raising boys to be respectful, well-rounded, and feminist.
 Breaking stigmas, challenging traditional gender roles, diversifying social circles, and providing opportunities for men to heal go a long way to breaking the cycle.

 Modern masculinity can be supported by: